David Luiz contract decision sheds light on Arsenal’s difficult transfer future | Goal.com

 "Mikel has tried to make us understand where to play and how to play.
 He gives us a plan and has brought a philosophy where everybody has to think for the best of the club.

-“And the best of the club is to make the club shine again.
+“And the best for the club is to make the club shine again.
 It doesn't matter when, or by who, that was lost.
 What matters is to bring it back."

 Those are not the words of a player who wants to leave and when you consider Luiz has featured in 14 of Arteta’s 15 games in charge so far, it’s obvious that Arsenal’s head coach values what the experienced centre-back can bring to his team.